elben/elben.github.io/site/blog/2015-06-26-the-universal-data-structure.markdown

 And to blow your minds even more, note that we’re implementing hashes with hashes.

 (Some of you may question how we got the first implementation of a hash to begin with.
 When you type `{}`, the compiler surely puts that in a hash.
 But where did the *compiler’s* hash come from?
 This is where *mathematical induction* comes in.
-It’s a big math word that basically means that if you can prove that the bottom rung of your ladder exists, and you can get from rung *n* to rung *(n-1)*, then you'll eventually get off the ladder.
+It’s a big math word that basically means that if you can prove that the bottom rung of your ladder exists, and you can get from rung *n* to rung *(n-1)*, then you’ll eventually get off the ladder.
 Well, we know main memory is really just a `Hash[Int, String]`.
 And since we can implement hashes with hashes, this means that a hash can be implemented.)

 ## Practical implications